Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Discussion

-In our numerical solution of Eqs.~(\ref{eq:csi_lmi},\ref{eq:lmi}) we have included the six matrices $A_k$ corresponding to the bounds from XENON1T~\cite{xenon_2018}, PICO--60($C_3F_8$)~\cite{pico60_2019}, PICO--60 ($CF_3I$)~\cite{pico60_2015}, SuperCDMS~\cite{super_cdms_2017}, CDMSlite~\cite{cdmslite_2017} and COSINE--100~\cite{cosine_bck} (see Appendix~\ref{app:experiments} for the details of their implementation).
+In our numerical solution of Eqs.~(\ref{eq:csi_lmi},\ref{eq:lmi}) we have included the nine matrices $A_k$ corresponding to the bounds from LZ~\cite{LZ_2022}, PandaX--4T~\cite{pandax4T_2021}, XENON1T~\cite{xenon_2018}, PICO--60($C_3F_8$)~\cite{pico60_2019}, PICO--60 ($CF_3I$)~\cite{pico60_2015}, SuperCDMS~\cite{super_cdms_2017}, CDMSlite~\cite{cdmslite_2017}, COSINE--100~\cite{cosine_bck} and DAMIC~\cite{DAMIC_2016} (see Appendix~\ref{app:experiments} for the details of their implementation).
 The optimization procedure to get the conservative upper bound $\max(c_\alpha)$ on the coupling $c_\alpha$ yields an extreme couplings vector $\bm{c}$ with $\max(|c_\alpha|)$ = $|\bm{c}_\alpha|$.
 Experiments for which $\bm{c}^T\cdot A_k\cdot\bm{c}$ = 1 saturate their own bound and contribute to reducing the allowed parameter space, while those for which $\bm{c}^T\cdot A_k\cdot\bm{c}<$ 1 are not sensitive enough and do not play any role in determining $\max(|c_\alpha|)$.
-The general result of our analysis is that for all the 56 couplings analyzed only XENON1T, PICO--60($C_3F_8$) and PICO--60 ($CF_3I$) saturate their own bounds and contribute to determine $\max(|c_\alpha|)$.
+The general result of our analysis is that for all the 56 couplings analyzed only LZ~\cite{LZ_2022}, PandaX--4T~\cite{pandax4T_2021}, PICO--60($C_3F_8$) and PICO--60 ($CF_3I$) saturate their own bounds and contribute to determine $\max(|c_\alpha|)$.

 From the expressions of the WIMP response functions of Eq.~(\ref{eq:wimp_response_functions}) one can see that not all the operators in Eq.~(\ref{eq:H_short_long}) interfere, but, instead, the 56--dimensional parameter space breaks down in the following non--interfering subspaces: $[1,3]$, $[8,9]$, $[4,5,6]$ and $[11,12,15]$.
 Moreover in the subspaces $[7]$, $[10]$, $[13]$ and $[14]$ there is no interference among different couplings, but only within the proton--neutron and/or contact/long range component of each coupling.
 As a consequence, in order to find the conservative bounds it is sufficient to solve Eqs.~(\ref{eq:csi_lmi}, \ref{eq:lmi}) in the non--interfering subspaces rather than in the full parameter space and this greatly simplifies the task numerically.
 In particular at most the dimensionality of each subspace in our analysis can reach 12 (in the case of 3 interfering operators ${\cal O}_k$ with the two proton and neutron components and for short+long interactions).